 a.
 Composite score of 18 or equivalent exam (Compass, ASSET, Accuplacer)

-b.
+c.
 Students must request ACT to send official results to the Iowa Lakes Admissions Office.
-Hand delivered results will not be accepted.
+Hand delivered results will not be accepted

 c.
-To register for the ACT exam without Writing Exam visit www.actstudent.org.
-To register for or Compass, ASSET, Accuplacer contact the Iowa Lakes Community College Success Center.
+To register for the ACT visit www.actstudent.org.
+To register for Accuplacer contact the Iowa Lakes Community College Success Center.

 Once I’m accepted to the program are there other requirements?